TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 18/2 Chronicles 18.24.md

 ---

-And Micaiah said, Behold, thou shalt see on that day, when thou shalt go into an inner chamber to hide thyself.
+Micaiah said, "Behold, you shall see on that day, when you shall go into an inner room to hide yourself."